Key points:

 You can also purchase stocks and bonds in the form of funds, like Mutual Funds or ETFs (exchange-traded funds).
 Investing in funds is a simple way to diversify your holdings and not need to worry about placing bets on specific companies.

-{The Little CPA: You can also purchase real estate and other non-traditional assets within a self-directed Roth IRA.
+The Little CPA Note: You can also purchase real estate and other non-traditional assets within a self-directed Roth IRA.
 Although the “tax-free” earnings from these sources of income seem appealing, keep in mind these types of Roth IRA holdings are subject to strict rules and tax compliance.
-Speak with a tax, financial or legal advisor before making this investment within your Roth IRA.}
+Speak with a tax, financial and legal advisor before making this investment within your Roth IRA.

 Conclusion